randlabs/walgo-vault/README.md

 * Tx2:

-To: Vault address

-Amount: deposit amount equal to arg1 Tx1

-Payment tx

-### User Mint wALGOs

-* Tx1:

-Sender: Vault owner

-arg0: str:mint-walgos

-arg1: int:amount

-Application Call tx

-* Tx2:

-Sender: Mint Account
+Sender: Mint account

-AssetReceiver: Vault owner
+AssetReceiver: any account

 Fee: MinTxnFee

 AssetAmount: mint amount.
-The total minted amount must be less or equal to the ALGO Vault balance
+The total minted amount must be less or equal to the ALGO Vault balance.
+It should be equal to arg1 Tx1

 AssetCloseTo: ZeroAddress